-Grading procedures: Each in-class and out-of-class writing assignment handout will include a rubric that explains exactly how the instructor will grade that assignment.
+Grading procedures: Each assignment will include a rubric that explains exactly how the instructor will grade that assignment.
+Rubrics will be available on Blackboard at the time each assignment is made.

-Attendance: Students are to treat the class like a job; they are expected to attend every class and arrive on time.
+Attendance: At The University of Texas at Arlington, taking attendance is not required.
+Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+As the instructor of this section, my philosophy is that students are to treat the class like a job; they are expected to attend every class and arrive on time.
 Employees who miss work do not get paid.
 Students who miss class receive 0s for work completed in their absence.